theSteveMitchell/remarkable-weather-app/README.md

 1. Use React with the latest version and current best practices, where I could
 2. Create the app in small, incremental steps, with tests included at each step (sort of TDD, but not quite)
 3. Build a cool app that looked nice and is easy to use.
-4. Learn about Palmetto-Components and use them effectively

 ## Tech stack and design